vuesence/vuesence-book/README.md

 ## Features

 - Simple, lite, fast
-- Very suitable for embedded in the website help/documentation content
+- Very suitable for embedding help/documentation content into the website
 - Easily and highly customizable with CSS
 - Easy to use content management.
 No need to regenerate the website each time content is changed
-- Focus on performance - data can be preloaded
+- Focus on performance - not large articles can be preloaded
 - Small size of the package
 - In general no dependencies (optional `marked` or other MD library for markdown support and `vue-router` for routing)